HBU Executive Council

 The President is the Chief Executive Officer of Houston Baptist University (HBU).
 The President is charged with the general supervision of the administration of the University and reports to the Board of Trustees.
 The President collaborates with Trustee members and a wide range of internal and external constituencies to provide visionary leadership and direction for HBU’s future.
 In consultation with the Board of Trustees, the President oversees University policies, strategic direction and the overall financial condition of the University.
 In addition, the President is responsible for leading the University in academics, research, student life, and civic engagement.
 The President has oversight and development responsibilities of HBU’s strategic plan, The Ten Pillars, which details HBU’s pursuit of becoming a comprehensive national Christian university firmly rooted in the Christian faith and the $136.5 million capital campaign goal that undergirds The Ten Pillars, called “Seize the Moment”.
 As the leading spokesperson of the University, the President interacts with faculty, staff, students, alumni, the Board of Trustees, donors, friends of the University community, and the public.
 The President is actively engaged in promoting and advancing HBU’s Christian educational mission and academic excellence.
 The President leads the University’s fundraising efforts and is charged with attracting resources from a variety of sources.
 The President also oversees the human and financial resources of the institution to ensure fiscal soundness and accountability.

 The Provost and Vice President for Academic Affairs is the chief academic officer for the University and is responsible to the President for providing vision and leadership for the University’s academic and student life programs, with a clear, focused commitment to teaching, learning, and academic excellence.
 The Provost works closely with associate provosts and academic deans, faculty, and other administrators to address educational policy, instructional planning, program review, assessment of student life and learning, accreditation and self-evaluation, academic personnel actions, resource planning and allocation, and faculty development.
-The Provost promotes the University’s Mission by providing visionary and strategic academic leadership and oversight of all academic and student life operations including the Associate Provosts, academic Deans, Director of Institutional Research and Effectiveness, University Compliance, Moody Library, Registrar, Career and Calling, Student Success, Testing and Disabilities Services, University Museums, the Institute of Christianity and Scholarship, Spiritual Life, Student Involvement, Resident Life, Campus Recreation, Student Organizations, Student Conduct, Student Health Services and the Bradshaw Fitness Center.
+The Provost promotes the University’s Mission by providing visionary and strategic academic leadership and oversight of all academic and student life operations including the Associate Provosts, academic Deans, Director of Institutional Research and Effectiveness, University Compliance, Moody Library, Registrar, Career and Calling, Student Success and Advising, Testing and Disabilities Services, University Museums, the Institute of Christianity and Scholarship, Spiritual Life, Student Involvement, Resident Life, Campus Recreation, Student Organizations, Student Conduct, Student Health Services, the Bradshaw Fitness Center, and the McNair Center for Entrepreneurship and Free Enterprise.
 The Provost serves on the President’s Executive Council, where along with the administrative officers, the Provost exercises leadership in budget planning and accountability, strategic initiatives, and other elements of administrative policy.
 The Provost reports directly to the President.